ChameleonCloud/docs/source/user/federation/federation_migration.rst

 their federated identity account to their old Chameleon account so that they preserve their project memberships, disk images, SSH key pairs, and other data saved over time.

+To ease the transition, we still enable you to log in via your old Chameleon username and password.
+Existing users however are highly encouraged to migrate to a proper federated account, as over time we will announce a deprecation and removal of support for the legacy accounts.

 .. important::